sagemath/trac_to_gh/Issue 9004.md

 # Issue 9004: __cmp__ in sage/sets/set.py doesn't do what it's supposed to do.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9004

 Original creator: fbissey